wbthomason/buildit.nvim/README.md

 # buildit.nvim

-A better async project builder for Neovim.
-If you want a builder implemented, comment on [the relevant issue](https://github.com/wbthomason/buildit.nvim/issues/4) or submit a PR.
+An async project builder for Neovim.
+Compatible with (but not reliant on) VS Code-style `tasks.json` specifications.

 # Why would I use this?